georust/rinex/rinex-cli/doc/gnss-combination.md

 where we note $\lambda_{Li}$, the $L_i$ carrier wavelength,
 $c$ the speed of light,
-$\rho$ the distance between the receiver APC and the vehicule APC - to be referred to as the _geometric_ distance,
+$\rho$ the distance between the receiver APC and the vehicle APC - to be referred to as the _geometric_ distance,
 $\tau_{sv}$ is the vehicle clock bias [s],
 $\tau_{r}(k)$ the receiver clock bias [s],
 $M_{Li}$ the multipath biases,